Tom-PIT/Connected.Docs/en/Logistics/Documents/MoveSerial.md

 ﻿# Move serial

-The **Move serial** function allows you to quickly move a specific stock unit (identified by its serial number) from one storage location to another, without manually creating an Inter warehouse document.
-It is optimized for fast, repeated movements on the warehouse floor.
+The **Move serial** function allows you to quickly move a specific stock unit (identified by its serial number) from one storage location to another.
+It is designed for fast, frequent movements on the warehouse floor—for example, reorganizing shelves, preparing goods for picking, or correcting misplaced items.
+Unlike a full **[Inter warehouse](InterWarehouse.md)** document, Move serial focuses only on relocating a single serial-numbered unit within the warehouse structure.

+You can open the [**Stock view by material**](Stock.md#stock-view-by-material) or [**Stock view by serial number**](Stock.md#stock-view-by-material) from related screens to better understand where the item is currently stored and how it has been moved in the past.

+> [!TIP]
-For a full demonstration, watch the [Move serial number](https://www.youtube.com/watch?v=dy1u6sKmdMg) video.
+> For a full demonstration, see the **[Move serial number](https://www.youtube.com/watch?v=dy1u6sKmdMg)** video tutorial.

 To access Move serial, go to **Logistics / Documents / Move serial** in the [navigation](../../Common/UI/Navigation.md).

----

 ## Moving a serial number